ys7yoo/PyBasic/README.md

 There are many good tutorials on the web.
 I found a tuturial in https://www.python-course.eu/python3_course.php very useful for it's simple explanations and numerous figures.

-From the tutorial, let's learn and practice the following key concepts.
+From the tutorial, let's learn key concepts and practice them.
+The following links are what, I believe, you should know to get started.
 ### basic
  - [indentation](https://www.python-course.eu/python3_blocks.php)
  - [data types and variables](https://www.python-course.eu/python3_variables.php)